RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-01-08-newsletter.md

 - Exciting new [opportunities for **EPSRC funded fellowships**](https://epsrc.ukri.org/files/funding/calls/2020/epsrc-postdoctoral-and-open-fellowships-guidance/) with opportunity for early career stage onwards applicants to focus on innovation, instrumentation/technique development or software engineering or to include non-technical elements to create positive change in the research community.
 - The Turing Institute are looking for a Research Associate for a machine learning project, [Molecular structure from images under physical constraints](https://www.turing.ac.uk/research/research-projects/molecular-structure-images-under-physical-constraints).
+- The University of Bristol are looking for a new [Senior Support Specialist (Research)](https://www.bristol.ac.uk/jobs/find/details/?jobId=206054&jobTitle=Senior%20Support%20Specialist%20(Research))

 ### Web and Blogs